maggiez0138/Swin-Transformer-TensorRT/README.md

 ```

 ## Todo ##
-After the FP16 [nvbug 3464358](https://nvbugswb.nvidia.com/NVBugs5/redir.aspx?url=/3464358) solved, will do the QAT optimization.
+After the FP16 issue solved, will do the QAT optimization.